Withings: Health monitors

-In 2011, Withings released the first connected Blood Pressure Monitor, which was upgraded in March 2014 to a wireless version to connect to iOS and Android mobile devices.
+In 2011, Withings released the first connected blood pressure monitor, which was upgraded in March 2014 to a wireless version to connect to iOS and Android mobile devices.
 Approved by the FDA, the device allows patients to chart their blood pressure readings at home: it measures systolic and diastolic blood pressure as well as heart rate.
 The BPM Core, introduced in 2019, adds an ECG function and a digital stethoscope which listens for some heart valve defects.

 Withings Thermo is a temporal artery thermometer which uses a 16-sensor array to deliver fast and accurate temperature readings.
 The thermometer displays the temperature, storing data to be analyzed and presented in the accompanying app.
 Its Wi-Fi and Bluetooth connectivity allows smartphone users to log readings, along with other information such as symptoms and medication.
-The device stores profiles of several people and lasts on two batteries for about two years.
+The device stores profiles of several people and its batteries last for about two years.
 Thermo won two 2016 CES Innovation Awards (Best in Fitness, Sport and Biotech, and Tech for a Better World).

+In 2023, Withings released a urine testing system called U-Scan.
+The device is placed in a toilet and allows for daily urine tests, with results reported to the user electronically.
+It analyses diet and hydration as well as hormonal changes in women.
+The information collected can also be accessed by a person's healthcare professional, with the permission of the patient.

-Health Mate app
+Withings app

-Withings has a mobile application called Health Mate that connects with many of its devices and shows activity and sleep trends over time in graphs.
+Withings has a mobile application that connects with many of its devices and shows activity and sleep trends over time in graphs.
 The app also tracks weight, heart rate, blood pressure and more if the user enters the data or owns a Withings smart scale or blood pressure monitor.
-Health Mate can be integrated with Apple Watch.
+It can be integrated with Apple Watch.

 Business-to-business products

-In 2019, Withings launched a line of business-to-business products for healthcare professionals.
-Its Withings Med Pro Data allows third parties like healthcare providers collect data from Withings' products.
-Withings RPM (formerly Med Pro Care) is used to track the wellness of patients by healthcare providers.
+In 2019, Withings launched a line of business-to-business products known as Withings Health Solutions, for personal users and healthcare providers, that aims to track the wellness of patients to assist with chronic disease prevention, remote monitoring, and clinical research.
+Withings allows researchers and healthcare providers to use the Withings platform or their own platform to track the data which users allow to be collected.
+Since 2023, Withings has allowed American Diabetes Association members to have free access to smart scale data and live coaching through its database.

-Other products
+Former products

-Withings also produces Aura, a smart alarm clock with sensors, which has sleep programs to help induce sleep, and has light and sound programs to gently wake the user.

-Withings previously produced a home monitoring system known as Withings Home, a product they later cancelled.
+Withings produced Aura, a smart alarm clock with sensors, which had sleep programs to help induce sleep, and had light and sound programs to gently wake the user.
+A home monitoring system known as Withings Home was discontinued in 2017.

 Research

+Summary

-Withings has an in-house research body, dedicated to accelerating the connected health revolution through a combination of in-house research and academic partnerships.
+Withings Health Solutions is involved in connected health through a combination of in-house research and academic partnerships.
 Using real-time data, it tracks the extent to which key risk factors for heart disease are linked to lifestyle, such as sedentary behavior, overweight and obesity, and high blood pressure, and what steps can be taken to reduce risks.
-The Institute has published several research papers on various topics, and Withings products have been involved in numerous clinical trials.
+Withings products have been involved in numerous clinical trials.